marcusholl/misc/Readme.md

 npm install -g @ui5/cli @sap/ux-ui5-tooling @ui5/logger @ui5/fs
 ```

+All these dependencies are available in the default npm registry.
 This installs the dependencies under "/usr/local/lib".
 Hence you need to use a user with write permissions to that folder.

 2.)
 Under "The ABAP Life-Cycle Management" we have to _replace_ at "To upload a file to your transport" ...